 If your tow vehicle is sagging in the stern, it may be time to pump it up.

-Popular aftermarket load supports include additional leaf springs; larger bump stops, or "jounce bumpers," than the ones originally installed; and air-suspension systems.
+Popular aftermarket load supports include additional leaf springs; larger bump stops, or "jounce bumpers" than the ones originally installed; and air-suspension systems.
 Your vehicle and its suspension system may limit your options.
 For example, air-suspension systems are available only for tow vehicles equipped with leaf or coil springs.
-Air suspension systems use rubber bladders that are fitted inside the coil springs and filled with compressed air to support and cushion the load carried by the factory suspension.
+These systems use rubber bladders that are fitted inside the coil springs and filled with compressed air to support and cushion the load carried by the factory suspension.
 Increasing or decreasing the PSI with an onboard or stand-alone compressor adjusts the amount of support.

-Fortunately, most popular boat-towing vehicles are candidates for air-suspension systems, which, due to their easy adjustability — even on the fly, with some models — are a good choice for boaters who want to customize their towing systems.
-Air-suspension systems are available for everything from half-ton pickups and SUVs to one-ton trucks.
+Fortunately, most popular boat-towing vehicles are candidates for air-suspension systems, which, due to their easy adjustability — even on the fly with some models — are a good choice for boaters who want to customize their towing systems.
+Air-suspension systems are available for everything from half-ton pickups and SUVs to 1-ton trucks.
 Just remember that no aftermarket load-support system increases a vehicle's tow rating or capacity, and it's extremely important to remain within those limits specified by the manufacturer.

 4. Protect the power wire with wire loom.